 As you make your way around campus, we hope you will become familiar with the Office of Undergraduate Studies.
 Our office oversees the academic aspects of student affairs, working with undergraduates across all schools and majors.

-Working specifically with first-year students on academic and related matters in the Office of Undergraduate Studies is the Associate Dean for First-Year Students, as well as the coordinators of the four Residential Colleges.
+Working specifically with first-year students on academic and related matters in the Office of Undergraduate Studies is the Associate Dean for First-Year Students, as well as the directors of the four Residential Colleges.

 During your first year, our staff will help you navigate the university and its resources, discover academic and co-curricular programs, and understand policies and procedures so that you can make the most of your first-year experience on campus.